North Point: Early development

-Parts of North Point have been inhabited since before the British arrived in the mid-19th century.
-The Metropole Hotel was built in 1899 and was used until 1906.
-In 1919, the Hongkong Electric Company started operation of the territory's second power station at North Point.
-In the 1920s, Ming Yuen Amusement Park became a popular entertainment venues on the Island.
 During the 1930s, the beaches of North Point became one of the most popular places for holding swimming gala in Hong Kong.

 In 1938, the North Point Refugee Camp was built to accommodate the influx of refugees from the Mainland.
 The camp comprised 26 huts.
 Access to the camp was via Kam Hong Road and Marble Road.
 During World War II, the camp was renamed the North Point Camp, and used as a prisoner of war camp for captured Canadian soldiers during the Japanese occupation.